winningday/AI_Projects/VoiceTranscriber/README.md

 # 5. Remove from System Settings > Privacy & Security > Accessibility
 #    (open manually and remove Verbalize from the list)
+tccutil reset All com.your.app.bundleid

+#    in /Applications:

+osascript -e 'id of app "Verbalize"'

+# That returns something like:

+com.google.Chrome

+#   Then run:
+tccutil reset All com.your.app.bundleid

 # 6. If System Settings feels slow, relaunch it
 ```